qiskit-community/qiskit-experiments/CONTRIBUTING.md

 entire module.

-As an example, when writing the characterization experiment and analysis, first add your documentation to the table of contents of the module.
+As an example, when writing the characterization experiment and analysis, first add your documentation to the table of contents of the module:

 ```buildoutcfg
 qiskit_experiments/library/characterization/__init__.py